Pain in the foot

 Feet often do their job unnoticed - at least until they find their way back into your memory through unpleasant foot pain.

-The Shakti Acupressure Footmat you can stimulate your feet and promote the flow of energy in your body.
+With the Shakti Acupressure Footmat you can stimulate your feet and promote the flow of energy in your body.
 This unique acupressure mat specifically activates the acupressure zones of your feet and gives them and your entire body deep relaxation and new energy.

-If you have pain in the arch of the foot, we recommend treating the Jiexi point (stomach 41) at the transition from the back of the foot to the foot.
+For pain in the arch of the foot, we recommend treating the Jiexi point (stomach 41) at the transition from the back of the foot to the foot.

 More about acupressure